Coronavirus: where to buy face masks and how to make your own

 - incorrect mask use and reusing single-use masks can increase, rather than decrease your risk of infection

-- Medical-grade masks such as N95 respirators are single or limited-use, and need to be fit-tested to work correctly.
+- higher-grade medical masks such as N95 respirators are single or limited-use, and need to be fit-tested to work correctly.
 They are designed for those in prolonged close contact with infected patients and supplies are very limited, so should be saved for frontline health workers.